-This is a guide on how to manage your inventory in Cyberpunk 2077.
-Read on to learn more about which weapons and clothing should you keep in the game.
+Cyberpunk 2077: Phantom Liberty offers plenty of ways to manage your inventory such as selling items or storing weapons in V's stashes.
+Read on to learn more about which weapons and clothing items you should keep in the game to optimize your inventory.

 If you feel like you have too many unwanted items in your inventory, sell them to a vendor or at a Drop Point.
 These are scattered all over Night City so you never have to worry about finding one.

 Dismantling your items for crafting materials can also reduce your storage.
 To do this, go to your Inventory and highlight the item that you wish to dismantle.
 Then, hold the required button and this will break down the item into crafting materials.